 “One Question, One Mike” Exclusive: Big Sean Tells Dr. Michael Eric Dyson He Considered Suicide Many Times

-We’re sending Big Sean all the love after a brave admission the rapper makes in the debut episode of a new Facebook Watch show.
+We’re sending Big Sean all the love after a brave admission the rapper made in the debut episode of a new Facebook Watch show.

 “I for sure contemplated suicide many times…planning it out to the point where I said, ‘If I do kill myself, my family will have this amount of money,” the Detroit native shared with Dr. Dyson.
 “I took the timeoff, cancelled everything I was doing, sought therapy, connected with God more, spiritually grounded myself, and put myself first as a priority for the first time ever.”